-The Mission also maintains a deferred compensation plan for the benefit of an executive, whereby the Mission makes annual contributions of \$21,500 to the plan.
+The Mission also maintains deferred compensation plans for the benefit of two executives, whereby the Mission makes annual contributions of \$21,500 to the plan for each executive.
 Contributions under this plan are paid into a separate investment account established by the Mission under the plan.
-These contributions, together with the earnings, are payable to the executive.
-At December 31, 2014, net contributions and earnings on investments in the plan total \$399,161.
+These contributions, together with the earnings, are payable to the executives.
+At June 30, 2016, net contributions and earnings on investments in the plan total \$456,487.